Michael Bauman: Early life and education

-Publications
+Career

+After several years as an assistant professor at Northeastern Bible College, Bauman began work at Hillsdale College in 1988.
+He continued at Hillsdale for the rest of his life, later serving as the director of the Christian Studies program.
+Between 1989 and 1997, he was associate dean of the summer school at the Centre for Medieval and Renaissance Studies, in Oxford, England.

-Bauman wrote or edited more than 20 books and published more than 50 academic articles on topics spanning Theology, Politics, History and Literature,.
+Bauman wrote or edited more than 20 books, and published more than 50 academic articles on topics spanning Theology, Politics, History and Literature.
 He also wrote several popular articles on athletics, especially competitive cycling.
 He was a member of the editorial department of Newsweek magazine for 2½ years and a book review editor for the Journal of the Evangelical Theological Society for 12 years.

-Some of his works included the following:
+He was also a President of the Evangelical Philosophical Society.

+Personal life

+Bauman died on October 2, 2019, following a stroke.